JeffreyBenjaminBrown/digraphs-with-text/README.md

 # What DWT is

-DWT is knowledge graph software aimed at non-programmers.
+DWT is knowledge graph software aimed (eventually) at non-programmers.

 The Reflective Set of Labeled Tuples ("RSLT") is a generalization of the graph that is simultaneously easier to use and more expressive.
 Relationships in a RSLT can have any number of members, and can themselves be members of other relationships.
 Statements in a RSLT look like ordinary speech: for instance, "(I #like dentists) #because (dentists #give gerbils #to me)".

 [Hash](https://github.com/JeffreyBenjaminBrown/digraphs-with-text/blob/master/Hash/the-hash-language.md) is a simple pattern-matching language for adding to and querying a RSLT.
-It is less expressive than, say, Gremlin.
-(I would like to implement Hash using Gremlin, and make Gremlin calls available to users who want it).
-However, Hash requires no programming experience, and Hash queries resemble ordinary speech.
+Hash requires no programming experience, and Hash queries resemble ordinary speech.
 For instance, to ask for the reasons Germany lost WWII, one could write "(Germany #lost WWII) #because /it".

 # How to try DWT